 Embrace Personal before Publishing

-In Schaefer’s blog post series he mentions that we (bloggers, content marketers, companies, etc.) need to be more human if we want to survive.
+Schaefer mentions that marketers need to be more human if we want to survive.
 “Publish or Perish” might not be the answer any more.
 Perhaps its “Personalize or Perish.”

 Convice & Convert’s Jay Baer says it best…